bokeh/bokeh/docs/bokeh/source/docs/first_steps/first_steps_4.rst

 .. bokeh-plot:: docs/first_steps/examples/first_steps_4_tooltips.py
     :source-position: none

-Tooltips are based on the :class:`~bokeh.models.tools.HoverTool`.
+Tooltips are based on the :class:`~bokeh.models.HoverTool`.
 The hover tool is part of Bokeh's toolbar.

 There are several ways to enable tooltips in Bokeh.
 This is the quickest:

-1. Import the :class:`~bokeh.models.tools.HoverTool` class from
+1. Import the :class:`~bokeh.models.HoverTool` class from
    :class:`bokeh.models.tools`.

 2. Include ``HoverTool()`` in the list passed to the ``tools`` argument when calling the |figure| function.

-3. Include the :class:`~bokeh.models.tools.HoverTool.tooltips` argument when
+3. Include the :class:`~bokeh.models.HoverTool.tooltips` argument when
    calling the |figure| function.

 The ``tooltips`` argument accepts a string with a special syntax.
 Use the "@"